Delegation is the Key – Working on (Not in) the Business

 As the leader of your business, you are responsible for spotting problems and delegating solutions.
 You are responsible for setting goals and thinking about the future.
 The only person in your company who will have a genuine motivation to grow your company is you.

 Every minute that you spend working on tasks that you could delegate is a minute that you are not planning, strategising and building the best business possible.
 Work on your business, not in your business is the real key to success.
 For this, you need to develop delegating techniques.
 More information on this can be read here.

 Are you Too Involved?

-We all get heavily involved in the day to day tasks where we strive to deliver our promises, satisfy customer deadlines but we need to look at the warning signs I have put together below that we are too involved in all day to day tasks:-
+We all get heavily involved in the day to day tasks where we strive to deliver our promises, satisfy customer deadlines.
+But we need to look at the warning signs I have put together below:

 - You have to check everything once your staff have completed a task

 - Your staff feel they have to run decisions through you

 - You bring the most sales into your business

 - Any bad debts land on your desk to chase